-The movie is the inspiring true story of how Penny Chenery, played by Diane Lane, saves her ailing father’s Meadow Stables by raising a horse she calls Big Red.
-With help from trainer Lucien Lauren (John Malkovich, in some eye-popping outfits), Secretariat becomes the first Triple Crown winner in 25 years and sets records that have still not been broken.
+The movie is the inspiring true story of how Penny Chenery, played by Diane Lane, saves her ailing father’s stables when Secretariat becomes the first Triple Crown winner in 25 years.

-This is about as close as the camera ever lets us get to the front of the house (darnit):
+This is about as close as the camera ever lets us get to the front of the white farmhouse:

 To the right of the entry hall is the dining room: